Get E-Book

 process.stderr

 stderr is also the right stream for progress.
 A downloader can stream file bytes to stdout while progress goes to stderr.
 A formatter can write transformed JSON to stdout while parse warnings go to stderr.
-The caller can redirect them independently without asking the program for a custom flag.
+The caller can redirect them independently.

-The shell redirects fd 1 and fd 2 independently:
+Shells redirect fd 1 and fd 2 separately -

 node app.js > output.txt 2> errors.txt